-We interpret the warping performed to align retinotopic data to the anatomical prior (the retinotopic alignment) as evidence of individual differences in the way in which retinotopy maps to sulcal topology.
+sulcal topology.
 An alternative possibility is that the retinotopic alignment corrects for incomplete or incorrect warping performed by FreeSurfer during alignment of each subject's sulcal topology to that of the fsaverage hemispheres (the anatomical alignment).
-If this were the case, then we would expect that anatomical metrics such as curvature would be more uniform across subjects after retinotopic alignment than after only anatomical alignment.
-Figure 5C demonstrates that this explanation is unlikely by showing the distribution across surface vertices of the standard deviation of curvature across subjects.
-When curvature is compared across subjects without retinotopic or anatomical alignment (Native alignment in Fig. 5C) the standard deviation is quite high.
+Two observations cast doubt on this interpretation, however.
+First, the angle between the alignments is roughly orthogonal, meaning that there is very little movement along the axis of the first (structural) alignment during the second (retinotopic) alignment.
+Had the first alignment been in the correct direction but too conservative, then we would have expected the retinotopic alignment to be in the same (or similar) direction, rather than orthogonal.
+Second, if the retinotopic alignment served to correct an incomplete or incorrect anatomical warping, then anatomical metrics such as curvature would become more uniform across subjects after retinotopic alignment compared to after only anatomical alignment.
+Figure 5B demonstrates that this explanation is unlikely by showing the distribution across surface vertices of the standard deviation of curvature across subjects.
+When curvature is compared across subjects without retinotopic or anatomical alignment (Native alignment in Fig. 5B) the standard deviation is quite high.
 When subjects are compared after anatomical alignment, the standard deviations are much lower.
 After further alignment to the anatomical prior of retinotopy (Retinotopic alignment), the standard deviation of curvature across subjects is between these two extrema.
-This suggests that the retinotopic alignment is sacrificing some amount of structural uniformity across subjects in order to accommodate the individual differences in subjects' structure-tofunction mapping, and is consistent with our interpretation that there are substantial individual differences in the mapping between retinotopy and surface topology.
+This suggests that the retinotopic alignment is sacrificing some amount of structural uniformity across subjects in order to accommodate the individual differences in subjects' structure-to-function mapping, and is consistent with our interpretation that there are substantial individual differences in the mapping between retinotopy and surface topology.